 When to Consider a Wrongful Death Claim

-Our firm handles a wide range of wrongful death cases, including fatal car accidents, surgical mistakes, nursing home neglect, and defective products that cause harm.
 If your loved one passed away because someone failed to act responsibly, you may have the right to hold them accountable under Code of Virginia § 8.01-50.

 Every case begins with a careful review of what happened and whether another party was legally at fault.
-You may have a claim if the death involved a violation of the rules of the road like drunk driving, a preventable truck crash, unsafe medical care, or a product that was known to be dangerous.
+You may have a claim if the death involved a violation of the rules of the road, like drunk driving, a preventable truck crash, unsafe medical care, or a product that was known to be dangerous.
 These are just a few examples of when taking action with a wrongful death claim may be appropriate.

 Virginia gives families a limited time to pursue a case.
 Under Code of Virginia § 8.01-244, most wrongful death claims must be filed within two years of the date of death.